 - vii.
-Evidence of intellectual contributions as per College/Library policies. viii.
-Evidence of University and professional service as per College/Library policies. ix.
+Evidence of intellectual contributions as per College/Library policies. - viii.
+Evidence of University and professional service as per College/Library policies. - ix.
 Materials relevant to Performance Expectations Elaborations documents not enumerated above. - 5.
 The Department Chair/Supervisor will convene the Departmental Peer Review Committee (or the tenured faculty if there is no Departmental Peer Review Committee) to review the file.
 The committee will meet and review the file based on the Departmental, and College guidelines and those stated in the Faculty Manual.
 The committee's letter will be included in the file and the file will be submitted to the Dean/University Librarian by the first Friday in March. - 6.
 The Department Chair/Supervisor will prepare a letter of evaluation and include it in the file as per College guidelines. - 7.
 Candidates for promotion will be evaluated on their record since their last appointment or since their last application that resulted in promotion.
 Candidates for tenure will be evaluated primarily on their record since their hire at Coastal Carolina University.
 (Evaluation criteria adopted by the Department, College and/or the University subsequent to appointment, and officially accepted by the Provost and President can be used to evaluate the candidate only if the candidate expressly requests that those criteria be applied at the time the file is submitted to the Office of the Dean/University Librarian as per the deadline stated in this manual.)

 Each College will have a college promotion and tenure committee consisting of tenured faculty representing each Department.
 The College Promotion and Tenure Committee must have a minimum of three members.
-Members are to be elected by the full-time tenured and tenuretrack faculty of their Departments.
+Members are to be elected by the full-time tenured and tenure-track faculty of their Departments.
 In the event a Department does not have an eligible faculty member to serve, it will elect a full-time tenured colleague from another Department within the College.
 Any College with fewer than four eligible faculty will have a promotion and tenure committee chosen from faculty in disciplines related to the areas of specialization of the candidate(s).
 Faculty serving on their College Promotion and Tenure Committees are ineligible.
-The committee will have three members, and will be chaired by the Associate Dean who will serve in an ex-officio non-voting capacity.
+The committee will have three members, and will be chaired by the Associate Dean who will serve in an ex officio nonvoting capacity.
 The Dean of the College will submit a list of potential faculty to the Faculty Senate Executive Committee for approval.
-For the purpose of reviewing files for promotion to Senior Lecturer only, one Senior Lecturer should be elected by associated faculty (Lecturers/Senior Lecturers) in the college to serve on the college promotion and tenure committee.
-In keeping with the tradition of peer review, candidates for promotion to Senior Lecturer should be reviewed by at least one Senior Lecturer at the college level, if one is available.
-Candidates for promotion and/or tenure, candidates undergoing post-tenure review, faculty with administrative appointments (as defined 4.6.1 Membership, p.
-15), members of the University Promotion and Tenure committee, and the Chair of the Faculty Senate are not eligible to serve on college promotion and tenure committees.
+For the purpose of reviewing files for promotion to Senior Lecturer only, two Senior Lecturers should be elected by Lecturers and Senior Lecturers in the college to serve on the college promotion and tenure committee.